o19s/quepid/docs/data_mapping.md

 A rating is associated to the query using the `query_id` foreign key and to a search results through the `doc_id` attribute.
 The `doc_id` is the only thing Quepid saves related to search results.

 Ratings for each result are summed up and turned into query score using a `Scorer`.
-Each query can have its own scorer, or inherit the case scorer.
-Scorers can be created by a user to be used on cases or queries, or shared with teams, or be created in an ad-hoc manner directly for a query.
+Each query can either have a specific unit test style scorer, or use the case scorer.
+Scorers can be created by a user to be used on cases and shared with teams, or be created in an ad-hoc manner directly for a query as a unit test.
+There is an argument for unit test style scorers should be their own model and not shared with case level scorers.

 The score of each query is transformed into a percentile score for the case, and saved as a time series as the `Score` model.
 The user can also create an `Annotation` which would be associated to a score, in order to save notes throughout time to indicate what changes were made that resulted in a different case score.